QualyaIO/obtuse.VCV/README.md

 - switch back to monophonic synth when polyphony cable is 1? (would need some change in botania DSP)
 - setting highest delay on effect, depending on the sample rate, will fail due to overflow with fixed float.
 Clamp beforehand.
+- chord: select a fix shift
+- chord: knob for root note

 # Changelog